Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-3.4.0.md

 ## HA-specific Changes

 ### DB Sync
+* Ability to change sync strategy to dump restore (not fully tested thus not the default yet)

 ## DNS Changes
 * DNS properties have been moved from the ```experimental.dns``` namespace to just ```dns```

+## ELB Changes
+* Allow NTP server to be set by euca property
+* Restricted ports config property

+## SANs
+### Equallogic
+* Allow pool name to be set explicitly.